 Scars Following Inflammatory Processes and Infectious Disease

-Many inflammatory processes can cause scar formation, and diseases that frequently cause scars are as follows:
+Many inflammatory processes can cause scar formation, and diseases that frequently cause scars are:

 Particular forms of inflammatory acne may result in unsightly permanent scar formation, which is problematic for both the patient and the doctor treating the condition.

-Acne scars are varied in their formation and may be superficial macules, resemble "ice pick"-like pits in the skin, be dermal troughs, be fistulous tracts, or result in subcutaneous atrophy.
+Acne scars are varied in their formation and may be superficial macules, dermal troughs, fistulous tracks, may resemble "ice pick"-like pits in the skin, or result in subcutaneous atrophy.

 The prevalence of scarring following varicella (chickenpox) infection was found to be around 18% in one study.
 The scars were mostly located on the face, followed by chest, abdomen, and back.